Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 How gay friendly is Taipei?

 Very gay friendly!
 We rate Taiwan as not only the most gay friendly place in Asia, but one of the most gay friendly places in the world.
-Unlike the rest of Asia, Taiwan is miles ahead of everyone with its LGBTQ rights: in 2019 it was the first (and to date, only!) country in Asia to legalise gay marriage.
-Taiwan is a beacon of hope for LGBTQ rights in Asia that we hope the rest of the continent will follow asap!
+Unlike the rest of Asia, Taiwan is miles ahead of everyone with its LGBTQ rights: in 2019, it became the first country in Asia to legalize same-sex marriage.
+Taiwan is a beacon of hope for LGBTQ+ rights in Asia, and we hope the rest of the continent follows its lead.

-Part of the reason why Taiwan is so far ahead of its neighbours is due to the era of Marshal Law, which occurred between 1949-1987.
-Known as the White Terror, it saw the Taiwanese experience many restrictions in their freedom of expression with around 200,000 people imprisoned or killed.
+Part of the reason why Taiwan is so far ahead of its neighbors is due to the era of Martial Law, which occurred between 1949 and 1987.
+Known as the White Terror, it saw the Taiwanese experience many restrictions in their freedom of expression, with around 200,000 people imprisoned or killed.
 So, when this tragic period ended, the Taiwanese were eager to push for change and embrace democracy, which they've been doing so beautifully ever since!

 For more, be sure to check out our interview with local boy and former Mr Gay Taiwan, Po-Hung, about what gay life in Taiwan is like.